 During this time of the Covid 19 pandemic I have seen our community uplifting each other and sharing heartfelt stories.
 This is a challenging time for the entire globe.
 It is so meaningful to see our family of sickle cell warriors, caregivers, health care providers and community supporters banding together to help each other in some way.

 Since the first days of the outbreak, we have worked closely with healthcare experts to assure we stay updated with accurate resources of best practices to help our community impacted by sickle cell disease.
 We continue to stay connected providing resources that help our community.
-We are providing resourceful information & $40 gift cards to families in need living within Osceola, Seminole, Orange, Brevard, Polk, Volusia or Lake County while funding is available.
+We provided resourceful information & gift cards to families in need living within Osceola, Seminole, Orange, Brevard, Polk, Volusia or Lake Counties.
+Currently our focus is on educational programs & resources.
 We know that during this time every small gestures of kindness & assistance means so much to families.
 We are all in this together!

 The generosity of our supporters helps to make it possible to assist our community impacted by sickle cell.
 We appreciate the support of partners and supporters as we aim to do more to assist our very community that need support.
 Please reach out to us if you need assistance.
 If you desire help our efforts please contact Kids Conquering Sickle Cell Disease Foundation at firstname.lastname@example.org, simply make donation on our donation link or via mail.
 Thank you for your support.

 Center for Disease Control